dsc-sgx/bwa-sgx-scone/README.md

 This will generate 4 separate scripts, in which has the subset of the BWA tasks, and then submit them to the specified 4 nodes.
 The tasks were partitioned evenly from the parition and disptach step, and here distributed evenly to the specified compute nodes in round-robin fashion.

-The `split80` shows the directory where the input data can be found.
+The `split80` specifies the directory where the input data (mref-\*.fa reference and indexing files and the disptached mreads-\*.fastq files) are stored.

 When changing the last parameter to 1 it runs in dryrun mode to print out the generated scritps location and the command to be sumitted to each compute node.